🍷

 • Argonne reforestation contributes to broader Champagne forestry revival

-• Smooth Claude-to-Emmanuelle transition keeps creative control entirely within the Giraud family
+• Transition from Claude to Emmanuelle, the thirteenth-generation President, keeps creative control within the family

 Wines to Try